remlapmot/cibookex-r/README.md

 - If you have downloaded/forked this repository you can install the R dependencies with (assuming your working directory is at the top level of the repo):
     ```r
     # install.packages("devtools") # uncomment if devtools not installed
-    devtools::install_deps()
+    devtools::install_dev_deps()
     ```
-- You can install the Stata dependencies with
+- You can install the Stata dependencies, in Stata, with
     ```
     do depdendency
     ```